Earth DayECOSYSTEMEnvironment

 The day was celebrated on 9th June 2012 for the first time in conjunction with World Oceans Day.
 CTI-CFF observed this day to raise awareness about marine conservation, mainly focusing on the coral triangle region.

 Coral Triangle Day is celebrated every year in different locations of CT6 countries, highlighting the protection of coral reefs in this region.
-On this day, the individuals, organizations, etc., contribute through various activities such as coastal clean-up tasks, planting mangrove trees, beach parties, fashion shows, contests, ocean film festivals, seafood exhibitions, etc.
+On this day, individuals, organizations, etc., contribute through various activities such as coastal clean-up tasks, planting mangrove trees, beach parties, fashion shows, contests, ocean film festivals, seafood exhibitions, etc.

 Coral Triangle Day History

 Marine pollution is affecting the biodiversity of oceans, including coral reefs.
 Coral Triangle, the main empire of the reef system, also has to pay for marine pollution.
-CT6 countries were observed Coral Triangle Day in 2012 to prevent the reefs of this region.
+CT6 countries observed Coral Triangle Day in 2012 to prevent the reefs of this region.

 It was a great initiative taken by CT6 countries to preserve the beautiful treasure of the Western Pacific Ocean.
 An outlook of the journey of CT Day has been given here in brief.